-- To create an alternative grade 2 outward leg from the main car park - To alleviate pressure on the adjacent Koru and increase the capacity of the track system within the Core Area for grade 2 riders - To build more independence into the system and enable more separate loops to be developed.
+- This will be part two of a Magic Carpet loop (which riders will start from the end of Koru) - To alleviate pressure on the adjacent Koru and increase the capacity of the track system within the Core Area for grade 2 riders - To build more independence into the system and enable more separate loops to be developed.

-Very high - this section is important in enabling the proposed track model to be developed and in the future management of the network as a whole.
+• Very high - this section is important in enabling the proposed track model to be developed and in the future management of the network as a whole.

-- · Regenerating native bush
+- Regenerating native bush

 - Slopes between 15% and 30%

 - Numerous small knolls, re-entrants and gullies (highly featured throughout).

-- Minimal removal of native vegetation and trees - Minimal excavations - · Minimal impacts on watercourses and springs.
+- Minimal removal of native vegetation and trees - Minimal excavations - Minimal impacts on watercourses and springs.